First, read this short overview of the crisis. It will help you keep the story straight. Then start reading below.

 That became imperative once the colonists learned that George III had hired German soldiers to help put down their "rebellion."
 Unless the colonists also got outside support, they would surely be destroyed.
 It was do or die.

 Not everyone agreed.
 In the end, about a fifth of all colonists remained loyal to Britain.
+(Read the segment "American Loyalists" in your textbook, pp. 160-162.
 Nonetheless, on July 2nd, 1776, twelve colonies approved a resolution that "these united colonies are, and of right ought to be, free and independent states, that they are dissolved from all allegiance to the British Crown, and that all political connection between them and the State of Great Britain is and ought to be totally dissolved."
 A week later New York made the decision unanimous.

 They celebrated independence by shouting "huzzah," shooting off canons, and watching militia companies parade.
 Crowds tore down or destroyed symbols of royalty on taverns and public buildings.
 In New York, people pulled a bronze statue of George III from its pedestal and sent it off to Connecticut, where patriotic women melted the statue down and used the metal to make bullets.